-For forecast years, distributed generation technology penetration rates are estimated by Census division and building type and vary depending on floorspace vintage (newly constructed versus existing floorspace).
-Technology penetration rates for new construction are determined by how quickly an investment in a technology is estimated to recoup its flow of costs.
+ccash-flow model.
 Penetration parameters are allowed to vary by technology and are as high as 30 percent when investment pay back is one year.
-Investments that pay back in less than a year may achieve even greater penetration, up to a maximum of 75 percent.
+Investments that pay back in less than a year may achieve even greater penetration, up to an assumed maximum of 75 percent.
 That is, up to 75 percent of new construction in any year can potentially include a specific distributed generation technology.
-For retrofitting distributed generation into existing floorspace, penetration is limited, by assumption, to a much lower rate.
-The limit is the lesser of 0.5 percent or the
+Penetration into existing floorspace is limited, by assumption, to a much lower rate due to the added complexities of installing a distributed generation system in an existing building.
+The limit is the lesser of 0.5 percent or the penetration rate into new construction divided by 40.